ByteLeMani/ctf_proxy/README.md

     name: ctf_network
     external: true
 ```
-This way, you can use the services' name directly in the ```target_ip``` parameters.
+This way, you can use the services' hostname directly in the ```target_ip``` parameters.
 Moreover, as the services are connected to the proxy network they are reachable inside it without exposing or changing any port, but not reachable from the outside.
 ### CLI Example
 Clone the repository, install the required packages and run it:
 ```bash